loader image

 Beyond that, the Corinthians were engaged in sexual immorality.
 Paul’s statement addresses the impropriety of defiling their human bodies with corrupt acts.
 Declaring “your body is a temple,” Paul insists that it is inappropriate to use a temple for sinful acts.

 Confusion arose in the church concerning sinful acts.
-Since our physical bodies die and return to the earth, some church members felt that it did not matter what was done with them.
-Because of this false belief, there were those who engaged in sexual immorality thinking that they would not be judged for their sin.
+Since our physical bodies die and return to the earth, some church members felt that there was no consequence for sinful use of their bodies.
+Because of this false belief, there were those who engaged in sexual immorality without consideration for God’s judgment for their sin.

 Paul addresses this erroneous notion comparing our physical bodies to that of temples.
 This is not without precedent.
 Speaking of his physical body Christ says in John 2:19, “Destroy this temple, and in three days I will raise it up.
 WEB” Of course Christ speaks of his resurrection but critically he also reveals his body as a temple.